GovWizely/industry_mapping/README.md

 ### Running it

-Run the importer to load all five of the taxonomies from Webprotege:
+Run the importer to load all taxonomy terms from Webprotege:

-    bundle exec rake protege:import['Industries','Countries','Topics','World Regions','Trade Regions']
+    bundle exec rake protege:import

-Specify which taxonomies to import by passing in the appropriate name.
-Taxonomies not specified in the above command will be excluded, or deleted if they already exist.

 Fire up a server and try it all out.